Skip to main content

 • “The music and sound effects are great and definitely hold the whole experience together.”

-• “Sound design is awesome and the music score contributes nicely to the retro atmosphere, alternating between ambient synth, cosmic orchestral overtures, and combat electronica.”
+• “Sound design is awesome and the music score contributes nicely to the retro atmosphere, alternating between ambient synth, cosmic orchestral overtures, and combat electronica.
+There are periods where the music track ends and does not immediately transition to something else, so there are several silent moments in between.”

 • replayability